 If you are new to Medicare, you may just be learning the differences between Medicare supplement plans (Medigap plans) and Medicare Advantage plans.
 Both offer benefits beyond Original Medicare Parts A and B. Medicare supplement plans are meant to fill in the gaps left by Original Medicare, while Medicare Advantage plans actually take the place of Original Medicare and offer additional benefits.

 In this article, we will quickly review the key differences between the two types of plans and then compare one of the more popular Medicare supplement plans – Plan N, with the most common coverage offered in Medicare Advantage plans.

-The Basics of Medigap Plans
+The Basics of Medicare Supplement Plans

 There are only ten Medigap plans on the market today.
 These ten plans are standardized by the federal government and sold by private insurance companies.
 What this means is that no matter where you purchase a Medigap plan, the coverage is the same.
-Since we’re discussing Medigap Plan N in this article, we’ll use that as an example.
+Since we’re discussing Medicare Supplement Plan N in this article, we’ll use that as an example.

 Purchasing Plan N from Company X offers the same coverage as purchasing Plan N from Company Y. The only difference you will see is in the price of the monthly premium.

 Medicare supplement plans are designed to fill in the gaps of Original Medicare.
 They only cover the services that Original Medicare also covers.
 However, Original Medicare will only pay up to 80% of the cost of services, but Medicare supplement plans are there to take care of the remaining 20%.
 (Each Medicare supplement plan is different, but this is the basic thought behind it.)